Pete Droge

 Pete Droge (born March 11, 1969) is an American alternative/folk rock musician from Vashon Island in Washington State's Puget Sound.

-Droge was born in Seattle, Washington, and grew up in Bainbridge Island.
+Droge was born in Eugene, Oregon.
+He was adopted and his family relocated to Seattle, Washington, and grew up in Bainbridge Island.
+In the 1980s, Droge attended Bainbridge Island High School and graduated.

+Career

 1990s

+Droge was in a succession of garage bands, such as March of Crimes and 25th Hour, eventually leading to his career as a solo artist.
+In 1990, the first band he fronted was Ramadillo, a Seattle-based rock band with bassist Sean Mugrage, and drummer Mark Boquist.
+During their lifetime, the band did not obtain a record deal, but self-released a full-length album on cassette tape titled West of Here.
+However, Ramadillo dissolved in 1992, two years after their initial formation.
+Droge later released an old single "Devil's in the Best of Moods" on Between the Cracks Records in 2023.

+In January 1993, Droge met his long-term collaborator and wife Elaine Summers.
+They first met at the opening of the Portland club The Living Room and immediately started working together, with Summers harmonizing as a backing vocalist at local gigs.
+Droge opened for B.B.
+King, Johnny Cash, Lucinda Williams, Rickie Lee Jones, and Warren Zevon, among others.

-In 1994, Droge released Necktie Second, his debut album which featured the tongue-in-cheek "If You Don't Love Me (I'll Kill Myself)" (which also appeared on the soundtrack to the film Dumb and Dumber), as well as "Sunspot Stopwatch" and "So I am Over You".
+In 1994, Droge released Necktie Second, his debut album which featured the tongue-in-cheek hit song "If You Don't Love Me (I'll Kill Myself)" (which also appeared on the soundtrack for the 1994 film Dumb and Dumber), as well as, "Sunspot Stopwatch" and "So I am Over You".
+Droge was signed to Rick Rubin's American Recordings and had Kelly Curtis for a manager, who also managed the band Pearl Jam.
+Droge was good friends with guitarist Mike McCready.

+In May 1995, Droge opened for Tom Petty and the Heartbreakers on the Dogs with Wings tour.
+Droge first met Tom Petty at Neil Young's Bridge School Benefit in 1994.
+Petty then watched Droge and his band perform at The Viper Room in Los Angeles, California, and proceeded to invite Droge on his tour.

+Pete Droge & The Sinners

 In 1996, Droge released Find a Door, an album under the name of Pete Droge and The Sinners; his backing band included Dave Hull (bass), Rob Brill (drums), Peter Stroud (guitar/vocals) and Elaine Summers (guitar/vocals).
 This album met with critical success but received little airplay.
 Notable songs include "You Should Be Running", "Dear Diane" and "Mr. Jade".
 That same year, Droge contributed the title song to the film, Beautiful Girls.

-In 1998, Droge released Spacey and Shakin', another solo album.
+In 1998, Droge released Spacey and Shakin, another solo album.

 Other credits included contributions to albums by Kim Richey and Stone Gossard.